DDI-TU-Dresden/thonny-wiki/linux.rst

 Uninstalling
 ------------------------
-Excecute the uninstall command shown in by the installer, eg.
+Excecute the uninstall command shown by the installer, eg.

 .. sourcecode:: none